 The Science of Yoga

-Thousands of years ago in ancient time the rishis (seers) sought to understand the mystery of life: the nature of the Reality that underlies the physical world.
-They did not have the instruments of modern science but were able to penetrate to spiritual realms beyond matter by fine-tuning the instrument of the mind.
+Thousands of years ago, in ancient times, the rishis (seers) sought to understand the mystery of life: the nature of the Reality that underlies the physical world.
+They did not have the instruments of modern science but could penetrate to spiritual realms beyond matter by fine-tuning the instrument of the mind.
 They developed practices that enabled them to eliminate the distraction of physical sensations and wandering thoughts, focus the mind steadily on a single thing, and mentally unite with it.
-In this way, they were able to perceive light and life energy (life force) permeating the physical world, and also the Source of this light and energy: the vibratory power, white light, and loving intelligence of Spirit.
+In this way, they could perceive light and life energy (life force) permeating the physical world, and also the Source of this light and energy: the vibratory power, white light, and loving intelligence of Spirit.

 Ultimately, one becomes fully aware of one's true nature as the Self (the essence of the soul) and Spirit.